 The Anglian Water Birdwatching Centre at Egleton (LE15 8BT), is the main gateway to the larger part of the reserve where you can discover a huge variety of birds and wildlife and visit the many hides.
 The visitor centre offers fantastic views, gift shop, optics shop, interactive information and some light refreshment.

-Day Permits start from £3.50 (£6 for adults) and short break permits are available for £16, valid for 4 days (discount available for Leicestershire & Rutland wildlife trust members).
+Day Permits and short break permits are available, valid for 4 days (discount available for Leicestershire & Rutland wildlife trust members).

-- The Rutland Osprey Project has been running for over 20 years and in 2017 recorded that 102 Ospreys had fledge from the area, with 8 breeding pairs returning year after year to their Rutland Water home.
+- The Rutland Osprey Project has been running for over 20 years with over 200 osprey chicks having fledged from Rutland since 2001, around 8 breeding pairs returning year after year to their Rutland Water home.
 See these magnificent birds in Spring and Summer.

 Rutland Water Nature Reserve is managed by Anglian Water in partnership with the Leicestershire & Rutland Wildlife Trust and is a SSSI (Site of Special Scientific Interest), SPA (Special Protection Area) and RAMSAR site (a wetland site designated to be of international importance under the Ramsar Convention).